FULLSTACK-SY/Psychic-Game/README.md

 Generate random character by computer.

 if  user's guess = computer guess
-			increment win by one
+			increment win by one,
-			reset guesses left to 9
+			reset guesses left to 9,
-			make guessed craracter array empty
+			make guessed craracter array empty.

 if  user's guess <> computer guess
-			increment win by one
+			increment win by one,
-			guesses left- reduce by 1
+			guesses left- reduce by 1,
-			store and show guessed character
+			store and show guessed character.

 if  guesses left =0
-			increment losses by one
+			increment losses by one,
-			reset guesses left to 9
+			reset guesses left to 9,
-			make guessed craracter array empty
+			make guessed character array empty.

 Display the user and computer guesses, and wins/losses/ties.